MWLangenhorst88/ML_Portfolio/README.md

 1. Fork my repo
 2. Make necessary changes or feedback
-3. Create a Pull Request, and I will review the changes.
+3. Create a Pull Request, and I will review the changes

 ### Author/Copyright
 &copy; Mark Langenhorst - 2018